Case Studies

 CHARLES ADAMS, JR.

 In hindsight, Charlie’s symptoms, especially apathy and lack of empathy, started in 2001.
-He gradually changed from being an imaginative, funny, and thoughtful husband to being apathetic about birthdays and holidays.
+He gradually changed from being an imaginative, funny, thoughtful husband to being apathetic about birthdays and holidays.
 He showed indifference, sarcasm and irritability.
 Charlie began drinking heavily, and by 2005 was beginning to be more unreliable at work.
-Charlie started flushing his food and lying about eating.
-His family believed that his main problem was his alcohol use.
+He started flushing his food and lying about eating.
+His family believed the main issue was his alcohol use.

 Once he returned home from treatment, Charlie’s poor communication skills and apathy were still present.
 His interpersonal skills, and personal hygiene declined considerably through the last 3 years of his life.
 He was resistant to seeing any medical professionals.
 (He remained sober to the end of his life.)

-As a clinical social worker, Libba was familiar with different types of dementia.
+As a clinical social worker, Libba was familiar with different dementia types.
 She dismissed frontotemporal dementia (FTD) as a possibility since Charlie didn’t fit the profile of overeating and binging on carbs.
-Once Libba learned that some FTD patients exhibit anorexic-like behaviors, she contacted the Association for Frontotemporal Degeneration and joined an online FTD support group.
+Once Libba learned that some FTD patients exhibit anorexic-like behaviors, she contacted joined an online support group run by the Association for Frontotemporal Degeneration.

 In the last week of life, Charlie used hand gestures to express that he loved us, and was easily tearful.
 He kept his sense of humor to the end.
 We are grateful that Charlie died at home, with his family close by his side.